Blog

 3. on the basis of which it is easy to get statistics on payments.

-It is similar to the well-known "summary" tables of MS Excel, where by entering all the metrics for a product into one common table you can effectively compile statistics for different categories and make new insights based on those features that you set yourself and that are important to you.
+It is similar to the well-known summary tables of MS Excel, where by entering all the metrics for a product into one common table you can effectively compile statistics for different categories and make new insights based on those features that you set by yourself and that are important to you.

-Merchant ID as a "collection point" or a tool for maintaining all statistics in GCP
+merchant_id as a "collection point" or a tool for maintaining all statistics in GCP

 • detailed data: payment addresses, transactions (with status: "executed", "not executed", "canceled"), transfer amounts, and so on.

-We recommend to make several simple Merchant ID templates to check general or detailed statistics on products "from top to bottom" when sending requests:
+We recommend to make several simple merchant_id templates to check general or detailed statistics on products "from top to bottom" when sending requests:

 • general (for a group of products);